bentpetersendk/mjolnir_ucph/docs/source/monitor_jobs.rst

     $ squeue -u yourusername

 When you list your jobs, you will find that each job has a state.
-Some of the poossible states are listed below:
+Some of the poossible states are listed below with their explanation:

 - **PD**: Pending - Job is awaiting resource allocation.
 - **R**: Running - Job currently has an allocation.